rexfng/api_server/README.md

+*mongodb's function is not up to date.
+Use dynamodb for now.

 # Introduction
 The repo has 2 major purpose.
 1) it works as a RESTful endpoint powered by node and express serving either [mongodb](https://mlab.com/) (mongoose) or [aws dynamodb](https://aws.amazon.com/dynamodb/).
 2) perform server sides duty such as sending email/sms, hosting websocket connection, and generate server-side cookie-session.
 For more detail please see api [documentation](https://reach-api-server.herokuapp.com/) from root of the project.